-- 7.5 NAGA requires members to register and provide personal information through the membership portal.
-We only do this: - i. to meet your needs (e.g. address you correctly) - ii. to meet our needs (e.g. legal obligations, contact information) - iii. as required by law (e.g. public liability) - 7.6 NAGA membership data is stored on a secured server which requires a login and password to access.

-Only NAGA committee members have access to member data and only the NAGA President, Vice President, Treasurer and Secretary has access to change members data. - 7.7 Use and disclosure of personal information.
-NAGA will not add you to a mailing list or give your personal information to third parties without your consent, unless required by law.
+- 7.5 The Association requires members to register and provide personal information through the membership portal.
+We only do this: - i. to meet your needs (e.g. address you correctly) - ii. to meet our needs (e.g. legal obligations, contact information) - iii. as required by law (e.g. public liability) - 7.6 The Association membership data is stored on a secured server which requires a login and password to access.
+Only association committee members have access to member data and only the association President, Vice-President, Treasurer and Secretary has access to change members data. - 7.7 Use and disclosure of personal information.
+The association will not add you to an external mailing list or give your personal information to third parties without your consent, unless required by law.